MP 24x16x2 / N38 - neodymium magnet

 - They rust in a humid environment - during outdoor use, we recommend using waterproof magnets, such as those made of rubber or plastic,

-- Health risk arising from small pieces of magnets are risky, in case of ingestion, which is particularly important in the aspect of protecting young children.
-Additionally, miniscule components of these devices can complicate diagnosis when they are in the body.
+- Health risk associated with microscopic parts of magnets can be dangerous, in case of ingestion, which is crucial in the aspect of protecting young children.
+Furthermore, miniscule components of these devices have the potential to hinder the diagnostic process after entering the body.

 Studies clearly indicate a small percentage of people who suffer from metal allergies such as nickel.
 An allergic reaction often manifests as skin redness and rash.
 If you have a nickel allergy, try wearing gloves or avoid direct contact with nickel-plated neodymium magnets.